-HCV ATTRIBUTE HCV ATTRIBUTE Species at Risk - Habitat and Population OPERATIONAL MONITORING PROGRAM MANAGEMENT OBJECTIVE Protect identified locations of Black Ash INDICATOR Protection of all kno own locations of Black Ash MONITORING/REP ORTING MONITORING STRATEGY FREQUENCY Annual Ensure all known locations of Black Ash in PHP's management area are protected from harvest activities.
-DATA SOURCES COST AND DIFFICULTY The Forest Manager (TFM); NSDLF, NSE, ACCDC databases Low - PHP does not conduct include the harvest of Black Ash in its management FOREST MANAGEMENT PRESCRIPTION - PHP does not include the harvest of Black Ash in its forest management.
+HCV ATTRIBUTE Species at Risk - Ha bitat and Population OPERATIONAL MONITORING PROGRAM MANAGEMENT OBJECTIVE Protect identified lo cations of Black Ash INDICATOR Protection of all kno own locations of Black Ash MONITORING/REPORTING FREQUENCY MONITORING STRATEGY Annual

+Ensure all known locations of Black Ash in PHP's management area are protected from harvest activities.
+DATA SOURCES COST AND DIFFICULTY The Forest Manager (TFM); NSDLF, NSE, ACCDC databases Low - PHP does not conduct include the harvest of Black Ash in its management

+- PHP does not include the harvest of Black Ash in its forest management.
 Queries of the NSDLF forest inventory, as well as reviews of the rare species databases from NSDLF, NSE, and ACDCC, did not identify black ash stands for lands managed by PHP.
-2019 MONITORING UPDATE No known stands of black ash occur within PHP's area of operation.

-No known stands of black ash occur within PHP's area of operation.
+No known stands or individual trees of Black Ash have been found or are known to occur within PHP's area of operation.